 Life has a way of becoming overwhelming.
 It seems that there’s more and more to do the older you get, especially once you start living on your own.
 Your to-do list grows out of control, and eventually the amount of time it would take to get it all done exceeds the amount of time you have left until retirement.
-Just one project can be enough to stress you out.
+Just one project can be enough to stress you out and leave you overwhelmed.
 What do you do when you’re drowning in work – both at the office and at home?
 As insurmountable as the tasks may seem, you can tackle them.
 The first thing to do is break them down.

 Big Project –> Smaller Projects